TeamQuantumFusion/rustaria/README.md

 # rustaria
-A Terraria rework in Rust
+A Terraria rework in Rust.